Insurance bad faith in Nevada is when an insurance company refuses to defend or indemnify a policy holder without a reasonable basis.

 - oppression.7

-In the insurance context, this can occur when an insurer acts with a conscious disregard of the harm that will result from its wrongful failure to:
+This can happen when an insurer acts with a conscious disregard of the harm that will result from its wrongful failure to:

 - pay or investigate a claim, or